TPL-protocol/tpl-contracts-eth/README.md

 #### *function* initialize

-ZEPValidator.initialize(jurisdiction, validAttributeTypeID) `nonpayable` `cd6dc687`
+OrganizationsValidator.initialize(jurisdiction, validAttributeTypeID) `nonpayable` `cd6dc687`

-**The initializer function for the ZEP token, with owner and pauser roles initially assigned to contract creator (`message.caller.address()`), and with an associated jurisdiction at `jurisdiction` and an assignable attribute type with ID `validAttributeTypeID`.**
+**The initializer function for the Organinzations Validator, with owner and pauser roles initially assigned to contract creator (`message.caller.address()`), and with an associated jurisdiction at `jurisdiction` and an assignable attribute type with ID `validAttributeTypeID`.**

 > Note that it may be appropriate to require that the referenced jurisdiction supports the correct interface via EIP-165 and that the validator has been approved to issue attributes of the specified type when initializing the contract - it is not currently required.